 Life is full of stressors, and it’s impossible to avoid all of them.

-Instead of letting yourself get overwhelmed, try to tackle the stressor head-on.
-This might mean initiating an uncomfortable conversation or putting in some extra work, but the sooner you tackle it, the sooner the pit in your stomach will start to shrink.
+Instead of letting yourself get overwhelmed, try to address the stressor head-on.
+This might mean initiating an uncomfortable conversation or putting in some extra work, but the sooner you confront it, the sooner the pit in your stomach may start to shrink.

 Decluttering sounds like a big project, but setting aside just 20 minutes a week can have a big impact.